The worst kind of repair is the preventable kind. Be very thorough when winterizing your RV.

 A bypass prevents anti-freeze from going into the heater.
 If for some reason anti-freeze does enter the heater, you will need to flush it out completely before you can store more water for showering.
 Most RVs have this bypass installed.
 Some RVs have one, two, or three bypass valves.

-Ensure that the valves on the cold and hot water line are turned perpendicular to the line.
+- Three-valve system: Ensure that the valves on the cold and hot water lines are turned perpendicular to the line.
 Turn the bypass valve in such a way that it is parallel to the line.
 The anti-freeze will now pass straight through the line bypassing the tanks.

-You should also bypass your filter, or remove it, before you pour anti-freeze in the system.
+You should also bypass your filter or remove it before you pour antifreeze into the system.

 The winterization process can be a baffling practice for a new RV owner.
 It varies slightly depending on the model of the vehicle, but certain aspects are standard in all RVs.
 One such practice is the water heater bypass.

 RV hot water heater bypass valve

 Some water heaters come with a bypass valve installed which makes things super easy.
 If your RV does not have one, have it installed.

 - Find your heater.
 It is located on the outside of your van and is most likely located behind a large cover, with a screen on the upper right-hand side.

 - Open the screen.
 Behind it, you will find an anode that is usually removed when draining the tank for winterization.
 The anode gets loose with age, so replace it when it starts to look aged.
 You will need a 1- 1/16 socket for the anode rod.

 - Now go into your RV and find the heater from the inside.
 You may need to remove a cover to access it.